Skip To Main Content

 Twitter: @Coach_Mattix

-Mattix comes to Ohio by way of San Diego State, where he served as the defensive coordinator and linebackers coach from 2020-23.
+Prior to Ohio, Mattix was at San Diego State, where he served as the defensive coordinator and linebackers coach from 2020-23.
 Since Mattix took over as the defensive coordinator, the Aztecs rank ninth in rushing defense, 17th in total defense, and 18th in scoring and pass efficiency rating.
 The 2023 season saw Mattix's defense force 18 turnovers with 10 interceptions and eight fumble recoveries.
 The 10 interceptions ranked 22nd in FBS and this performance earned three athletes All-Mountain West honors.

 The most recent of Mattix's well-decorated student-athletes is Jonah Tavai, who was named all-American by Pro Football Focus, Bleacher Report, Associated Press, USA Today, and College Football Network after the 2022 season.
 He also coached lineman Cameron Thomas, who was named 2021 Mountain-West Defensive Player of the Year and was selected by the Arizona Cardinals in the sixth round of the 2022 NFL Draft.